 Microbial Fuel Cells (MFCs) are bio-electrochemical systems that exploit the ability of electro-active microorganisms to colonise an electrode, breakdown organic material and donate electrons to the electrode as part of anaerobic respiration (see Figure).
 MFCs typically comprise an anode electrode and a cathode electrode separated by a cation exchange membrane.
 The membrane employed in MFCs is usually non-porous and facilitates the transfer of cations whilst maintaining physical separation between the anode and cathode half-cells.

-The EVOBLISS project will allow the study of microbial evolution over time, with energy generation as the primary selective pressure.
+The EVOBLISS project allowed the study of microbial evolution over time, with energy generation as the primary selective pressure.
 Different types of 3D fabricated substrata will be utilised as MFCs, which will allow the microbial communities to directly transfer electricity on electrodes inside these units.
 The electricity generated is directly proportional to the rate of growth and metabolism of the microbes, and an essential respiratory pathway.

 In other words, the higher the electrical output, the faster the microbes will be growing, and the healthier the microbial community will be.
 Using electricity as the selective pressure will optimise communities into being more efficient at electron transfer, when fed with different feedstocks.
 The validation of this line of empirical experiments will ultimately be the inoculation of existing MFCs which are currently being used for powering systems (e.g. EcoBots, pumps, LEDs, mobile phones), to demonstrate the improvement in performance achieved from the evolutionary selected microbial communities.